 4 Ways To Freeze Rows & Columns Of HTML Tables (Simple Examples)

 Welcome to a quick tutorial and examples on how to freeze rows and columns in HTML tables.
-Want to “fix a table row or column” in HTML?
-Only to find out that there are no direct ways in HTML?
+Need to “fix a table row or column”?
+Only to find out that there are no direct ways to do so in HTML and CSS?

-The possible ways to freeze or fix a row/column in HTML and CSS are:
+The possible ways to freeze a row/column in HTML and CSS are:

-1. Limit the height of the table body and set it to auto overflow.
+1. Limit the height of the table body and set it to overflow.

 • thead, tbody { display: block; }